 The end of the American War for Independence in 1783 allowed Washington to return to Mount Vernon to take full stock of his estate.
-In a letter to Thomas Lewis, he wrote that, "After an absence of almost nine years, and nearly a total suspension of all my private concerns, I am at length set down at home, & am endeavoring to recover my business from the confusion into which it has run during that period."
-One of these responsibilities was the enslaved population on his estate, leading him to create his 1786 census.
+In a letter to Thomas Lewis, he wrote that, "After an absence of almost nine years, and nearly a total suspension of all my private concerns, I am at length set down at home, & am endeavoring to recover my business from the confusion into which it has run during that period."1 One of these responsibilities was the enslaved population on his estate, leading him to create his 1786 census.

 On February 18, 1786, Washington set out to make "a list to day of all [his] Negroes which are as follows at Mount Vernon and the plantations around it."2 The 1786 census lists 216 enslaved people at Mount Vernon, 113 of whom were property of the Custis family.3

-The renowned escapee Ona Judge lived on the mansion grounds and is listed as 12 years old in Washington’s 1786 census.
+Ona Judge lived on the mansion grounds and is listed as 12 years old in Washington’s 1786 census.
 Two years earlier she had begun working as Martha Washington’s personal maid and continued to serve her in Philadelphia during Washington’s presidency.
-From Philadelphia, she ran away from the Washingtons and fled to New Hampshire.
-Judge continually defeated Washington’s efforts to reclaim her and she remained a fugitive slave for the rest of her life.
+From Philadelphia, she self-emancipated from the Washingtons and fled to New Hampshire.
+When Ona Judge ran away, Washington reasoned that she had been enticed to leave rather than recognizing the torment of slavery.
+4 Judge continually defeated Washington’s efforts to reclaim her, and she was considered a fugitive slave for the rest of her life.

-In June 1799, Washington completed another major census of the enslaved population at Mount Vernon.In the thirteen years since his previous census, Washington had gained another one hundred or so enslaved individuals.
+In June 1799, Washington completed another major census of the enslaved population at Mount Vernon.6 In the thirteen years since his previous census, Washington had gained another one hundred or so enslaved individuals.
 This increase was due in large part to natural reproduction.
 He also rented enslaved people from a woman named Penelope French.
 Those forty individuals are included in the census alongside the Washington and Custis family enslaved workers.
-Washington owned 124 individuals outright.
-Another 153 people were property of the Custis family.
-In 1799, the number of enslaved individuals at Mount Vernon totaled 317.
+Washington enslaved 124 individuals outright.
+Another 153 people were considered the property of the Custis family.
+When the census was completed in 1799, the number of enslaved individuals at Mount Vernon totaled 317.

 In 1799, there were sixty-four enslaved people living on the mansion grounds, twenty-three of whom were children.
 At Muddy Hole, there were forty-one individuals.
 That number included 20 children, two of whom were listed as having already begun to work.
 Davy Gray had returned from River Farm to work as Muddy Hole’s overseer by 1799.
 Will was now a laborer at Muddy Hole alongside his wife, Kate, who also served as midwife to the enslaved population at Mount Vernon.
 At River Farm, there were thirty-one enslaved adults working the grounds.
 Out of the additional twenty-seven children at River Farm, seven were working.
 There were twenty-three enslaved adults working the land at Dogue Run.
 One of these laborers was a woman by the name of Priscilla.
 Her newborn son, Christopher, was one of the additional twenty-two children living at Dogue Run.
 His father, Joe, labored at the mansion as a ditch digger and would have had to walk about three miles after work to see his wife and their children.
 Union Farm had twenty people working its land.
 These individuals lived alongside their sixteen children.
 By this time, Washington had also established a distillery, to which he assigned five enslaved men.